Temelkov/Rent-A-Car-Laravel/README.md

 ## Download

-Fork the RentArea repository and open terminal where you want to clone it and type the following :
+Fork the Rent-A-Car project repository and open terminal where you want to clone it and type the following :
 ```bash
 git clone https://github.com/Temelkov/Rent-A-Car-Laravel
 ```